 - Rely on personalization.
 For your existing customers, take their existing activity and incorporate it into the new design.
 They will see the connection to what they’ve done previously and more quickly pick up on what the new design can offer them.

 - Offer a quick video.
 For more complicated features, a short clip showing how the new feature or UI works is an easy way to grab your customer’s attention and help them understand both the changes and their benefits.

 Step 4: Launch, listen, and learn.

-As you receive user feedback through customer support, surveys, or app reviews, keep your ears open.
+As you receive user feedback through customer support, surveys, or product reviews, keep your ears open.
 Try to distinguish the type of feedback you’re getting between challenges that are unique to existing customers, new customers, or both.

 On the flip side, you could learn about issues stemming from the transition to the new design.
-This could look like existing customers asking how to complete tasks as they did in the previous version because that part of the design has changed.
+This could look like existing customers asking how to complete tasks as they did in the previous version because that aspect of the design has changed.